Sequential Network Design: Weighted Networks

-Parallel to Lemma \ref{lem:wel-increase}, Lemma \ref{lem:sun2023} proposes a class of weight-reallocation operations.
-On one hand, the link-allocation operations in Lemma \ref{lem:wel-increase} can be viewed as a subclass of this class of weight-reallocation operations.
-However, the impact of these operations is limited to improving the sum of the square of KB centralities.
-On the other hand, the direction of the operations, which turns out to be the same in link-reallocation operations, imposes different requirements.
-Specifically, reallocating weights from the node $j$ with relatively lower KB centrality to the other node $i$ requires that $i$ dominates $j$ uniformly in the network post-perturbation.
-However, reallocating weights from the node $j$ with relatively higher KB centrality to the other node requires that $i$'s weight in the perturbed network uniformly dominates $j$'s weight in the original network.
-It can be easily checked that the requirement of operation in the second direction is more demanding than that in the first direction.
-However, if we restrict to unweighted networks, these two requirements turn out to be the same and boil down to the requirement for link-reallocation operations.
+Analogous to Lemma \ref{lem:wel-increase}, Lemma \ref{lem:sun2023} identifies a class of \emph{improving} weight-reallocation operations.
+While the link-allocation operations in Lemma \ref{lem:wel-increase} represent a subset of these weight-reallocation operations, the directionality of these operations imposes distinct requirements depending on the nodes' relative centrality.
+When reallocating weights from a node $j$ with lower KB centrality to node $i$, the requirement is that node $i$ must uniformly dominate node $j$ in the post-perturbation network.
+Conversely, when reallocating from a node $j$ with higher KB centrality to node $i$, a more stringent condition applies: node $i$'s weights in the perturbed network must uniformly dominate node $j$'s weights in the original network.
+If we restrict to unweighted networks, these two requirements turn out to be the same and boil down to the requirement for link-reallocation operations.